 If you’re a coffee-lover, try the Kona Mud Pie flavor, it’s to die for!
 I also love the Chocolate Macadamia flavor and Vanilla Bean, made with vanilla grown on the Big Island.

 See Related: Most Beautiful Cities in the World to Visit

 Ho’okipa Beach Park is one of the most gorgeous beaches on Maui’s north shore.
 The clear, blue waters are mesmerizing, and Hawaiian Green Sea Turtles often visit the beach.

 Hawaiian Green Sea Turtles, or “honu” in Hawaiian, are native to the Hawaiian islands and play a significant part in Hawaiian culture.
 Some Hawaiians believe that their relatives who have passed on come back to visit as honu.

 You can often find the green sea turtles napping on the sand and rocks at Ho’okipa Beach Park.
 Feel free to admire them but don’t get too close.
-It’s a law in Hawai’i that you must stay at least 10 feet away from all turtles, and you may be fined if you get closer.
+It’s a law in Hawai’i that you must stay at least 10 feet away from all turtles and may be fined if you get closer.

 Kite surfing is a popular sport on this side of the island because of the frequent high winds.
 You can also often see surfers catching waves from dawn until sunset.

 Because of the orientation of this beach, the waves can get quite large during the winter.
 Use the utmost caution if you visit during this time of year, as rogue waves can rise up high on the beach without warning.